Screenpipe vs Littlebird — the open-source alternative

 Where Littlebird Is Strong

-- Polished Mac-native experience
+- Clean Mac-native experience

-- Meeting transcription and summaries
+- Meeting notes and daily-journal generation

-- iPhone companion app
+- Chat-based iPhone companion for querying your data

 Limitations

-- Closed-source code
+- Closed-source

 Is Screenpipe a Good Littlebird Alternative?